matrix-org/matrix-spec/content/server-server-api.md

 See the [room version specification](/rooms) for more information.
 {{% /boxes/warning %}}

-#### Authorization rules
+#### Authorisation rules

-The rules governing whether an event is authorized depends on a set of state.
+The rules governing whether an event is authorised depends on a set of state.
 A given event is checked multiple times against different sets of state, as specified above.
 Each room version can have a different algorithm for how the rules work, and which rules are applied.
 For more